 Step 2: Convert

-curl -X POST https://api.slideforge.dev/v1/deck/from-pdf \
+curl -X POST https://api.slideforge.dev/v1/render/from-pdf \

 -H "Authorization: Bearer sf_live_YOUR_KEY" \